webpy/webpy.github.com/cookbook/mod_wsgi-apache-ubuntu.md

 ### Note: mod_wsgi + sessions

-If you use sessions with `mod_wsgi`, you should change you code like below:
+If you use sessions with `mod_wsgi`, you should change your code like below:

     app = web.application(urls, globals())